c-sanders/AutoconfMacro-BisonSkeleton/README.md

 AX_BISON_SKELETON(["glr.c"])
 ```

 Notice how the macro is invoked with an argument, in this case the value ```"glr.cc"```.
 If such an argument is specified by the package maintainer, then this will be used by the macro as the default value for the GNU Bison Skeleton file.
-That is, if the
+That is, if the user of the configure script doesn't invoke the ```--with-bison-skeleton``` configure script option, then ...

 - By the person configuring the package